Seeing Through the Smart Waste Use Case

 Identifying suitable hardware is often a main hindrance factor for the successful implementation and scaling of an IoT Use Case.

-Smart Waste is one of the key use cases in the Smart City ecosystem and widely discussed and piloted by various cities and entities.
+Smart waste is one of the key use cases in the smart city ecosystem and is widely discussed and piloted by various cities and entities.
 Technically though, the case is not as simple as it sounds and as might be expected.
 Varying sizes and forms of waste bins and heterogeneous contents lead to falsified data and unclear results, factually disabling scalable solutions.
 Most “off the shelf” devices currently work based on ultrasonic-sound technology.
-Rebouncing ultrasonic interferences in the signal due to different bin-designs or its content can hardly be diagnosed.
+Rebouncing ultrasonic interferences in the signal due to different bin designs or its content can hardly be diagnosed.

 The Institute of Signal Processing and Wireless Communications of the ZHAW School of Engineering has studied the feasibility of using low-cost short-range radar sensors for reliable fill-level measurement in smart waste-management applications as an alternative to ultrasonic sensors.

 Radar sensors can potentially provide a reliable measurement of the waste fill level since radio waves penetrate non-metallic waste and can therefore measure the presence of waste from the waste surface down to the bottom of the bin.
-This can be helpful to determine the fill level for low-density waste, which does not compactly fill the waste bin.
+This can be helpful in determining the fill level for low-density waste, which does not compactly fill the waste bin.

 Low-cost short-range radar sensors, starting at just a few euros, with antennas-on-package operating in the 60 GHz band are now becoming available.
 They are relatively low power and can be classified as either Frequency Modulated Continuous Wave (FMCW) radars, which allow a minimum measurement distance of virtually zero, or pulse radars, with a minimum measurement distance of a few cm.